Onimusha: Games

 The series originated in 1997, with Yoshiki Okamoto's idea to create Sengoku Biohazard, a ninja version of Capcom's own 1996 Resident Evil (known as Biohazard in Japan), set in the Sengoku period and featuring a "ninja house" filled with booby traps, similar to the mansion from Resident Evil, where battles are fought using swords and shuriken.
 The project was originally intended for the Nintendo 64's 64DD.

-Onimusha: Warlords began development for the original PlayStation, but the project was eventually moved to the PlayStation 2.
+Onimusha: Warlords began development for the original PlayStation, but the project was eventually moved to the PlayStation 2 and was released in 2001.
 The half-finished PS1 version of Onimusha was scrapped and never released.

-The central character of the series, Samanosuke Akechi, is modeled after Takeshi Kaneshiro, who also voiced the character.
-People were used as models for other characters in the series, including Yūsaku Matsuda in Onimusha 2: Samurai's Destiny and Jean Reno in Onimusha 3: Demon Siege.
-Character movements throughout the series were created using motion capture.

 The series was initially planned to be only a trilogy, but a fourth installment, Onimusha: Dawn of Dreams was released in 2006.
 Keiji Inafune said that Onimusha 3: Demon Siege is the end of the Nobunaga storyline, and Onimusha: Dawn of Dreams is a new storyline.

 Shin Onimusha: Curtain Of Darkness, a mobile phone game, was released in Japan in 2005.
 Onimusha Soul, a browser-based game, was released on June 28, 2012.
 The game was also released for mobile phones in July 2013 and for PlayStation 3's PlayStation Network on February 25, 2014.
 The mobile version was shut down on May 13, 2015.